Detection of complex nitrogen-bearing molecule ethyl cyanide towards the hot molecular core G10.47+0.03: Introduction

-The complex organic molecules that contain --C$\equiv$N functional group play a key role in prebiotic chemistry because this functional group is responsible for the formation of peptides, nucleic acids, amino acids, and nucleobases of DNA and RNA in the Universe \citep{bel09}.
-The complex nitrogen-bearing molecule ethyl cyanide (C$_{2}$H$_{5}$CN) is also known as propanenitrile, and this is a well-known interstellar molecule that is found in the hot molecular cores in the massive star-formation regions \citep{meh04}.
-The dipole moments of a-conformer and b-conformer of the asymmetric top molecule C$_{2}$H$_{5}$CN was $\mu_{a}$ = 3.85 D and $\mu_{b}$ = 1.23 D respectively \citep{he74}.
-The high dipole moment of \ce{C2H5CN} indicated that it exhibits a high intensity and dense rotational spectrum.
-The \ce{C2H5CN} molecule forms on the dust grains of high density, warm inner region hot molecular cores \citep{meh04}.
-The emission lines of C$_{2}$H$_{5}$CN were first detected towards the Orion molecular cloud (OMC-1) and Sgr B2 with estimated column densities of 1.8$\times$10$^{14}$ cm$^{-2}$ and 1.6$\times$10$^{14}$ cm$^{-2}$, respectively \citep{jon77}.
+The complex organic molecules that contain --C$\equiv$N functional group play a key role in prebiotic chemistry because this functional group is responsible for the formation of peptides, nucleic acids, amino acids, and nucleobases of DNA and RNA in the universe \citep{bel09}.
+The complex nitrogen-bearing molecule ethyl cyanide (C$_{2}$H$_{5}$CN) is also known as propanenitrile, and this is a well-known interstellar molecule which is found in the hot molecular cores and the massive star-formation regions \citep{meh04}.
+The dipole moments of the a- and b-conformers of the asymmetric top molecule C$_{2}$H$_{5}$CN are $\mu_{a}$ = 3.85 D and $\mu_{b}$ = 1.23 D, respectively \citep{he74}.
+The high dipole moment of \ce{C2H5CN} indicates that it exhibits a high intensity and dense rotational spectrum.
+The \ce{C2H5CN} molecules form on the dust grains of high gas density, the warm inner region of the hot molecular cores \citep{meh04}.
+The emission lines of C$_{2}$H$_{5}$CN were first detected towards the Orion molecular cloud (OMC-1) and Sgr B2, with estimated column densities of 1.8$\times$10$^{14}$ cm$^{-2}$ and 1.6$\times$10$^{14}$ cm$^{-2}$, respectively \citep{jon77}.
 Later, hundreds of the rotational emission lines of C$_{2}$H$_{5}$CN were detected towards the high-mass star-formation regions Sgr B2, Orion, and W51 \citep{mio97, li01}.
-The column density of C$_{2}$H$_{5}$CN towards Sgr B2(N) large molecule heimat source or Sgr B2(N-LMH) hot core reaches 1$\times$10$^{17}$ cm$^{-2}$ \citep{mio97}.
-The higher excited transitional lines of C$_{2}$H$_{5}$CN were also detected in the hot molecular core Orion KL and Sgr B2(N) \citep{dal13, bel13}.
-The vibrationally excited transition lines of C$_{2}$H$_{5}$CN were also detected from Sgr B2 and in W51 e2 \citep{meh04, dem08}.
-Earlier, three $^{13}$C isotopologues of ethyl cyanide like $^{13}$CH$_{3}$CH$_{2}$CN, CH$_{3} ^{13}$CN were identified from the Orion hot molecular cloud in the frequency range 80--40 GHz and 160--360 GHz \citep{dem07}.
-The evidence of the C$_{2}$H$_{5}$CN were also found in the low-mass protostars NGC 1333-IRAS 4A, NGC 1333-IRAS 2A, and IRAS 16293--2422 \citep{taq15, caz03}.
-Recently, \citet{cor14} found evidence of the C$_{2}$H$_{5}$CN in the atmosphere of Titan using the ALMA.
+The column density of C$_{2}$H$_{5}$CN towards the Sgr B2 (N) large molecule heimat source or Sgr B2 (N-LMH) hot core reaches 1$\times$10$^{17}$ cm$^{-2}$ \citep{mio97}.
+The higher-excited transitional lines of C$_{2}$H$_{5}$CN were also detected in the hot molecular cores Orion KL and Sgr B2 (N) \citep{dal13, bel13}.
+The vibrationally excited transition lines of C$_{2}$H$_{5}$CN were also detected in the Sgr B2 and in W51 e2 \citep{meh04, dem08}.
+Earlier, three $^{13}$C isotopologues of ethyl cyanide, like $^{13}$CH$_{3}$CH$_{2}$CN, CH$_{3} ^{13}$CN were identified in the Orion hot molecular cloud in the frequency ranges of 80--40 GHz and 160--360 GHz \citep{dem07}.
+The evidence of the C$_{2}$H$_{5}$CN was also found in the low-mass protostars NGC 1333-IRAS 4A, NGC 1333-IRAS 2A, and IRAS 16293--2422 \citep{caz03, taq15}.
+Recently, evidence of the emission lines of C$_{2}$H$_{5}$CN was also found in the atmosphere of Titan using the ALMA \citep{cor14, man22b}.